George Herbert, 5th Earl of Carnarvon: Horse racing

 Exceedingly wealthy due to his marriage settlement, Carnarvon was at first best known as an owner of racehorses, and in 1902 he established Highclere Stud to breed thoroughbred racehorses.
-He joined the Jockey Club and, in 1905, was appointed one of the stewards at the new Newbury Racecourse, and acted as a steward at other racecourses.
+He joined the Jockey Club and in 1905 was appointed one of the stewards at the new Newbury Racecourse and acted as a steward at other racecourses.
 His family has maintained the connection ever since.
-His grandson, the 7th Earl, was racing manager to Queen Elizabeth II from 1969 until his death in 2001.
+His grandson, the 7th Earl, was racing manager to Queen Elizabeth II from 1969 until he died in 2001.

 Egyptology

-Lord Carnarvon was a keen motor car driver.
+Lord Carnarvon was a keen motor-car driver.
 In 1903, he suffered a serious motoring accident near Bad Schwalbach in Germany, after which he never fully recovered his health.
-After a lengthy convalescence, his doctors advised that he winter out of England, and from then on he and Lady Carnarvon often spent their winters in Egypt.
-Here, he became an enthusiastic amateur Egyptologist, and also bought Egyptian antiquities for their collection in England.
+After a lengthy convalescence his doctors advised that he winter out of England and from then on he and Lady Carnarvon often spent their winters in Egypt.
+Here he became an enthusiastic amateur Egyptologist and also bought Egyptian antiquities for their collection in England.

 In 1907, Lord Carnarvon undertook to sponsor the excavation of nobles' tombs in Deir el-Bahri, near Thebes.
-He employed Howard Carter to undertake the work, on the recommendation of Gaston Maspero, director of the Egyptian Antiquities Department.
-In 1912, Carnarvon published Five Years' Exploration at Thebes, co-written with Carter, describing their excavations.
+He employed Howard Carter to undertake the work on the recommendation of Gaston Maspero, director of the Egyptian Antiquities Department.
+In 1912 Carnarvon published Five Years' Exploration at Thebes, cowritten with Carter, describing their excavations.

-In 1914, Lord Carnarvon received the concession to dig in the Valley of the Kings, replacing Theodore Davis who had resigned.
+In 1914, Lord Carnarvon received the concession to dig in the Valley of the Kings, replacing Theodore Davis, who had resigned.
 Carter again led the work, undertaking a systematic search of the Valley for any tombs missed by previous expeditions, in particular that of the Pharaoh Tutankhamun.
-Excavations were interrupted during the First World War, but resumed in late 1917.
-By 1922, little of significance had been found and Lord Carnarvon decided this would be the final year he would fund the work.
-However, on 4 November 1922, Carter was able to send a telegram to Lord Carnarvon, in England, saying: "At last we have made wonderful discovery in Valley; a magnificent tomb with seals intact; re-covered same for your arrival; congratulations".
+Excavations were interrupted during the First World War but resumed in late 1917.
+By 1922, little of significance had been found, and Lord Carnarvon decided this would be the final year he would fund the work.
+However on 4 November 1922 Carter was able to send a telegram to Lord Carnarvon in England, saying: "At last we have made wonderful discovery in Valley; a magnificent tomb with seals intact; re-covered same for your arrival; congratulations."